cassylanza/Hangman-Project/README.md

 # Hangman

-A full-stack Hangman web application built with TypeScript, featuring an interactive frontend and an Express-based backend.
+A simple Hangman web application built with TypeScript, featuring an interactive frontend and an Express-based backend.
 Players guess letters to uncover a hidden word before running out of attempts.

 ---
 ## Table of Contents